 Prior to our initial public offering, there has been no public market for our Class A common stock.
-The initial public offering price will be determined by negotiations among us, the selling stockholders, and the representative of the underwriters.
+The initial public offering price was determined by negotiations among us, the selling stockholders, and the representative of the underwriters.
 Among the factors considered in determining the initial public offering price were our future prospects and those of our industry in general, our sales, earnings and certain other financial and operating information in recent periods, and the price-earnings ratios, price-sales ratios, market prices of securities, and certain financial and operating information of companies engaged in activities similar to ours.
-The estimated initial public offering price range set forth on the cover page of this preliminary prospectus is subject to change as a result of market conditions and other factors.
 Neither we nor the underwriters can assure investors that an active trading market for the shares will develop, or that after the offering the shares will trade in the public market at or above the initial public offering price.